Gifts and Meaning in the holiday season

 And, at some level, I am surprised that consumers are so receptive to gift cards.
 I suspect it is partly due to that ancient ingrained message that giving money itself is crass and meaningless.
 It's a far better thing to give a $20 gift card to Best Buy and let the recipient of your gift spend the time and hassle to get their own copy of Pirates of the Caribbean.

-Let us praise the !
+Let us praise the season of giving !
 And its endless ways to get more stuff.

 Comments